HomeHealthThe Silent Killer: Ovarian Cancer

 Complementary Therapies

-Complementary therapies are diverse practices and products that are used in conjunction with conventional medicine.
+Complementary therapies are diverse practices and products used in conjunction with conventional medicine.
 Many women have tried and benefited from the following complementary therapies.
-You might want to speak with other women with cancer or your health-care team to see which therapies they found most helpful or might work best for you and your lifestyle.
+You might want to speak with other women with cancer or your healthcare team to see which therapies they found most helpful or might work best for you and your lifestyle.

-Aromatherapy The use of essential oils from flowers, herbs and trees to promote health and well being.
+Aromatherapy: Using essential oils from flowers, herbs, and trees to promote health and well-being.

-Herbal Medicine Use of remedies using plant parts to treat symptoms and illnesses.
-(Consult your health-care professional prior to using herbal medicine).
+Herbal Medicine: Use remedies using plant parts to treat symptoms and illnesses.
+(Consult your healthcare professional prior to using herbal medicine).

-Massage Manipulating the body’s muscle and connective tissue through rubbing, kneading and patting to promote relaxation and well being.
+Massage manipulates the body’s muscles and connective tissue through rubbing, kneading, and patting to promote relaxation and well-being.

-Meditation Conscious relaxation and focused breathing to relax the mind and body.
+Meditation: Conscious relaxation and focused breathing are used to relax the mind and body.

-Qi Gong A type of Chinese medicine that combines movement, meditation and breathing to enhance the flow of qi (an ancient term given to what is believed to be vital energy) in the body, improve blood circulation and enhance immune function.
+Qi Gong is a Chinese practice that combines movement, meditation, and breathing to enhance the flow of qi (an ancient term for vital energy) in the body, improve blood circulation, and enhance immune function.

-Stress Reduction Use of stress reduction methods such as exercise, meditation, etc. which have been found to be beneficial in reducing cancer progression and recurrence.
+Stress Reduction: Stress reduction methods such as exercise, meditation, etc., are beneficial in reducing cancer progression and recurrence.

 Categories